 2. Certificate of approval

 The completed thesis must be approved by the professor under whose direction the work was done.
 Use the sample certificate of approval form as a guide.
-The certificate of approval must be signed by the thesis advisor.
-We will provide more information in late April or early May about how signing forms will be managed.
+The certificate of approval must be signed by the thesis advisor, printed on archival paper (supplied by the library).
+Please make sure to fill in your name (same as it appears on the title page), major, advisor's name (below the line), and the date of Reading Day.
 NOTE: This is not the same form as the Honors in Major Study Application for the department/committee chair due to the Registrar’s Office immediately after the October break.

 3. Table of contents